filipefernandes9747/laravel-feature-flags/README.md

 - ✅ Livewire & Inertia integration
 - ✅ Middleware for routes or groups
 - ✅ Artisan commands to list and manage flags
+- ✅ Ui for managing feature flags and history
 - ✅ Built with testability & reusability in mind

 ---